pdgilbert/EgFreeCAD/README.md

 # EgFreeCAD
 FreeCAD scripting examples with testing

 Still trying to figure out github pages.
-This is README.md from master branch again.
+This is README.md from master branch again, and again.

+Notes:
+From the respoistory view of README.md the absolute link works, going to the gh page,  and the relative link does not, giving 404.
+From the gh page view of README.md converted to index.html, both work.

 Absolute link
 <a href="https://pdgilbert.github.io/EgFreeCAD/index.html">abs index to self</a>.